About The Mindich Child Health and Development Institute

 The MCHDI collaborates extensively with various institutional partners.
 We work closely with Mount Sinai's Departments of Pediatrics, Genetics and Genomics Sciences, Preventative Medicine, Psychiatry, Developmental and Regenerative Biology, as well as other hospitals and organizations nationwide.
 Additionally, we coordinate research efforts with other translational institutes at Mount Sinai, including the Institute for Genomics and Multiscale Biology, Charles R. Bronfman Institute for Personalized Medicine, Black Family Stem Cell Institute, the Friedman Brain Institute, as well as the Immunology and Metabolism Institutes.
 We also partner with key clinical and research centers: the Jaffe Food Allergy Institute, the Seaver Autism Center for Research and Treatment, the Children's Heart Center, the Hall Family Center for Pediatric Endocrinology and Diabetes, and the Adolescent Health Center.

 Recent technologic advances, particularly for DNA sequencing, have brought clinicians and scientists to a breathtaking juncture, as it is now possible to sequence all of the protein-encoding portions of the human genome in a matter of days.
 Significant genomic strides such as this bring about remarkable translational research possibilities.
-Leveraging genetics and genomics data and the surrounding diverse population in New York City, the 's research initiatives focus on four major areas of investigation:
+Leveraging Mount Sinai's leadership in genetics and genomics sciences, as well as environmental medicine, the MCHDI has focused on the following areas of research emphasis to maximize its impact on new discoveries

 - Obesity and Diabetes